labplus-cn/mpython-docs/docs/en/library/pythonStd/builtins.rst

 .. function:: help([object])

-Check the detail description for purpose of the function or module. 查看函数或模块用途的详细说明
+Check the detail description for purpose of the function or module.

 .. function:: hex(x)